-As one of this 2013′s representatives I highly recommend and encourage anyone willing to enter – it’s an amazing experience and a fun-filled 10 day trip in Nagoya with some of the most amazing, talented cosplayers you’ll ever meet!
-No matter how long you’ve been into the hobby, or what your reason to enter may be, as long as you’re enthusiastic enough about cosplay to go for it it’s worth giving it a try.
-The great thing about WCS is that everyone is there because of their love of cosplay!
+As one of this year’s representatives I highly recommend and encourage anyone who is interested in competing to enter – it’s an amazing experience and a fun-filled trip in Nagoya with some of the most amazing, talented cosplayers you’ll ever meet!
+No matter how long you’ve been into the hobby or what your reason to enter may be, as long as you’re enthusiastic enough about cosplay to go for it it’s worth giving it a try.
+The great thing about WCS is that everyone is there for the same reason: their love of cosplay!

-This post is basically a bit of advice I’m giving as a previous entrant, and to show what you should expect from the competition itself.
-WCS is a huge contest, but a lot of entrants don’t know much about the competition until they get there – myself included! – so I figured it was worth giving some advice from my personal experiences, not only for future entrants from the UK, but for cosplayers across the world wanting to give it a go!
+This post is a summary of advice I’m giving as a previous entrant, to show what you should expect from the competition itself.
+WCS is a huge contest, but a lot of entrants don’t know much about the competition until they get there – myself included! – so it’s worth giving some advice from my personal experiences, not only for future entrants from the UK, but for cosplayers across the world wanting to give it a go.

 It’s all fine and well to make something that’ll look amazing and take months to craft, but if you don’t love the character or design there’s no point making it, right?
 If you love what you’re working on you’ll enjoy making it, and that’ll show on the final result.

 A complicated costume does not automatically win a competition.
 A well executed, well made costume does.
 Just because a design may be simple does not mean it can’t be made extremely well and take it to a competitive standard – consider every aspect of the design and polish it.
-Consider your fabric choices, finishing touches, makeup and effects – everything counts toward your score and will make your costume look much, much better.
+Consider your fabric choices, finishing touches, makeup and effects – everything counts and the longer you spend perfecting your costume, the better it will look.

 Confidence shines through in cosplay competitions.
 Being arrogant isn’t great, but there’s nothing wrong with having pride!
 Being nervous is natural, but always be confident in your own skill – you are entering this competition to show your skill, so if you don’t believe in it, who will?